-Table 4.1: Placemaking Plan DPD SA Framework SA Objectives Appraisal questions/prompts (Does the policy/option lead to) noise pollution?
+Table 4.1: Placemaking Plan DPD S A I Talliework SA Objectives Appraisal questions/prompts (Does the policy/option lead to) Development that minimises exposure to poor air quality and noise pollution?
 The remediation of contaminated sites?
-Avoidance of location of potentially noisy activities in areas that are sensitive to noise?
+Avoidance of location of potentially noisy activities in areas that are sensitive to noise, including areas of tranquillity?
 Development where adequate water supply, foul drainage, sewage treatment facilities and surface water drainage is available?
-Objective 10: Reduce vulnerability to, and manage flood risk (taking account of climate change) Increase resilience to climate change including flood risk Development which supports and corresponds with appropriate flood risk management guidance including applying a sequential approach and policies for any form of flooding including surface water flooding?
-A better consideration of climate change adaptation measures?
-Development designed to be resilient to future climate of increased extremes of heat, cold and rainfall in line with latest guidance, e.g. passive cooling measures such as deciduous trees and blue infrastructure to adapt to hotter summers?
-Objective 11: Encourage careful and Development on brownfield sites? efficient use of natural resources Development which incorporates SUDS? including energy and encourage sustainable construction Water efficient design and reduction in water consumption?
+Objective 10: Reduce vulnerability to, and manage flood risk (taking account of climate change) Development which supports and corresponds with appropriate flood risk management guidance including applying a sequential approach and policies for any form of flooding including surface water flooding?
+Objective 11 Increase resilience to climate change Development designed to be resilient to future climate of increased extremes of heat, cold and rainfall in line with latest guidance, e.g. passive cooling measures such as deciduous trees and blue infrastructure to adapt to hotter summers?
+Objective 12: Encourage careful and Development on brownfield sites? efficient use of natural resources Development which incorporates SUDS? including energy and encourage sustainable construction Water efficient design and reduction in water consumption?
 Development that demonstrates sustainable design and construction including efficient use of materials?
 Utilisation of renewable energy opportunities, including low carbon community infrastructure such as district heating?
 Development that maximises energy efficiency?
 Protection of grades 1- 3a agricultural land from development?
-Objective 12: Promote waste management accordance with the waste hierarchy (Reduce, Reuse and Recycle) Adequate provision of waste management facilities and where possible include measure to help to reduce the amount of waste generated by development?
+Objective 13: Promote waste management accordance with the waste hierarchy (Reduce, Reuse and Recycle) Adequate provision of waste management facilities and where possible include measure to help to reduce the amount of waste generated by development?